 But hey, everybody has issues

-I met her through her son selling me weed when I was 18, working in the valley after high school
+I met her through her son selling me weed when I was eighteen, working in the Valley after high school

 She worked from home